Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Budget Shoppers Should Choose Babbel French

 Third up on our list is Babbel, and they take our pick for best budget French course.
-To be clear, their French program isn’t quite as thorough as Rocket’s or Pimsleur’s when it comes to overall content, but really, that’s just because their course curriculum is a little light on verbal practice.
+To be clear, their program isn’t quite as thorough as Rocket’s or Pimsleur’s when it comes to overall content, but really, that’s just because their course curriculum is a little light on verbal practice.

 The Highlights